kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 $ npm install express --save
 ```

 **install** will find the package by name and save it to your node dependencies in the directory **/node_modules**.
-The **--save** option saves the package to your dependencies.
+The **--save** option saves the package to your dependencies in the file **package.json** located inside **/node_modules**. --save isn't required but it does a little extra work for you.

 There are other options for saving to enhance your workflow, check out the [npm install documention](https://docs.npmjs.com/cli/install).

 ##The Server